October 20, 2019

-Now in its fourth year, and following many years of the Gala del Museo, the Catrina Ball is a spirited annual fundraising event that reminisces the past and recognizes Mexic-Arte Museum’s present accomplishments in visual art and culture.
+Now in its fifth year, and following many years of the Gala del Museo, the Catrina Ball is a spirited annual fundraising event that reminisces the past and recognizes Mexic-Arte Museum’s present accomplishments in visual art and culture.
 The evening will be a celebration and exploration of Mexico’s indigenous roots by paying tribute to the Mayan creation myth of the Hero Twins.
 The Catrina Ball welcomes some of Austin’s greatest luminaries for a night of art, fashion, and philanthropy.
 Join us this year, as we commemorate thirty-four years in Austin with critically acclaimed exhibitions, award-winning education programs, and unique cultural events that serve the community and schools.
 Your generous support during this year’s Catrina Ball will propel Mexic-Arte Museum into the future, as it prepares to renovate its building, located on 5th Street and Congress Avenue in downtown Austin, and continues to stand as “The Official Mexican and Mexican American Fine Art Museum of Texas.”

 Lifetime Achievement Award in the Visual Arts